Is My Preschooler Telling the Truth About Teacher Bullying?

 - Use words your child understands.
 Avoid overly wordy phrases or adult-like lingo.
 Asking a three-year-old if they feel that the situation has created “an imbalance of power” may only confuse them.

 - Explore alternative methods of expression.
 If your child doesn’t have the words yet to fully explain the situation, encourage them to draw or paint what they remember.
-They can also tear pictures from magazines and create a piece of artwork that represents what happened at preschool.
+They can also tear pictures from magazines and create a piece of artwork that represents what happened regarding any school bullying incidents.

 - Role-play and act out the incident.
 Let your child play the role of their teacher and you can play the preschool student.
 This might help them to re-create the teacher’s behavior if they don’t yet have the vocabulary to explain.

 Even though you will need to help your child through this discussion, never put words in their mouth.
 Your child trusts you and takes what you have to say as fact.
 Language that leads your child into a narrative that you may have created won’t help you to get to the bottom of the bullying.